castacks/firevision_sim/docs/getting_started.rst

 Download
 --------
 - If our release build doesn’t come with AirSim, make sure there’s a copy of it in your unreal engine project folder.
-Note: an error may occur if the project is opened without AirSim.
-It should still allow the project to be opened without it, though
+To download the binary follow the instructions `here <https://microsoft.github.io/AirSim/use_precompiled/>`_.
+Note: if the project is opened without AirSim, an error may occur but you can still open it without AirSim.
 - Once you’ve downloaded the build and compiled it

     - To build the unreal engine project, locate the FIReVision folder and find file ending in .sln (e.g., FIReVision.sln).